xkz0/GoldTracker/README.md

 ```
 1. Implement other currencies - Done
 2. Implement other metals
-3. Implement other Coins, or at least the facility to easily do this yourself
+3. Implement other Coins, or at least the facility to easily do this yourself - Added gold sovereigns
 ```

 ## Disclaimer